uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

    - Created class appeal system for the Blockchain Detective class
    - Added admin interface for managing appeals
    - Added environment-aware Twitter OAuth callback URLs
+   - Updated game guide and how-to-play page with all character classes, battle mechanics, waifus, and cabals

 ## CRITICAL REMINDERS
 - Music files MUST be hosted on nameserver (`/home/chadszv/public_html/music`) NOT on Render